-The College of Graduate Studies and Research was founded in 2006 in order to organize and develop research and graduate studies at the University of Sharjah and realize the vision of its founder and president.
-This vision calls for elevating the University of Sharjah as a leading institution of excellence in the fields of research, publishing research, and graduate studies programs.
+In 2006, the College of Graduate Studies was founded in order to promote and develop research as well as graduate studies at the University of Sharjah and realize the vision of its founder and president.
+The vision that calls for advancing the University of Sharjah as a pioneer institution of excellence in research, research publication, and graduate studies programs.

-5. Endeavor to improve undergraduate programs to serve as a strong foundation for graduate studies.
+5. Endeavor to improve undergraduate programs to serve as a strong foundation for graduate studies

-4. Developing existing and new programs.
+4. Developing existing programs and launching new ones